awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 Amazon RDS supports Secure Socket Layer \(SSL\) encryption for PostgreSQL DB instances\.
 Using SSL, you can encrypt a PostgreSQL connection between your applications and your PostgreSQL DB instances\.
 You can also force all connections to your PostgreSQL DB instance to use SSL\.

+For general information about SSL support and PostgreSQL databases, see [SSL Support](https://www.postgresql.org/docs/11/libpq-ssl.html) in the PostgreSQL documentation\.
+For information about using an SSL connection over JDBC, see [Configuring the Client](https://jdbc.postgresql.org/documentation/head/ssl-client.html) in the PostgreSQL documentation\.

 **Topics**
 + [Requiring an SSL Connection to a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.SSL.Requiring)
 + [Determining the SSL Connection Status](#PostgreSQL.Concepts.General.SSL.Status)